Debugging and Scaling Guide: Automating EDI 210 Freight Bill Extraction Workflows

 elif seg_id == "SE":

-quarantine_reason = "; ".join(state.fallback_reasons)
+reason = "; ".join(state.fallback_reasons) or None

 logger.warning(

-"Invoice %s quarantined with fallbacks: %s",
+"Invoice %s quarantined: %s", state.invoice_number, reason

 )